| Diverbo's "Pueblo Ingles" — Discover Spain in an English Conversation Holiday

 TCV (The Conservation Volunteers), www.tcv.org.uk.
 Organizes working breaks and conservation holidays throughout England for environmentally concerned volunteers.

 Thistle Camps, National Trust for Scotland, www.nts.org.uk/ThistleCamps.
 Scottish counterpart of the National Trust (as above).
 Includes archaeological digs and trail building camps.

 Volunteers for Peace.
 VFP offers over 3000 projects in more than 100 countries/regions every year, including Europe!
 Project cost starts at $500, which includes food and accommodation.
 Types of project include construction, environmental, agricultural, social, work with kids, renovation, art and culture and more!
-Since 1982, VFP has exchanged over 30,000 volunteers worldwide and organized more than 850 volunteer projects in North America.
+Since 1982, VFP has exchanged over 31,000 volunteers worldwide.
 Start planning your volunteer adventure or learn how to get involved at VFP.org!